semiprime/pygenda/docs/known_issues.md

 ------
 * Need InfoPrints (a.k.a. toast notifications) for some situations

-* Todo View navigation needs refining: left/right can make cursor jump up and down
+* Todo View navigation needs refining to take account of user CSS.

 * Todo items cannot be shown in Week or Year views